The Reality: Are Gay and Lesbian Tourists safe on a Safari in Uganda or Rwanda?

 You will not be asked if you are gay when arriving in Entebbe or Kigali Airport.
 The arrivals card has no gay box to tick, and visa applications have no spot on them to fill out if you are gay.

-Pay 50 USD for your Ugandan or Rwandan Visa and it is “Welcome.’
+Pay 50 USD for your Ugandan or Rwandan Visa, and it is “Welcome.’

 Neither will you be asked if you are gay when applying for a gorilla trekking permit in Uganda.

-You might have read all kinds of things, however, both Rwanda and Uganda are welcoming nations that make it easy for tourists to get their visa on arrival.
+You might have read all kinds of things.
+However, both Rwanda and Uganda are welcoming nations that make it easy for tourists to get their visa on arrival.

 Your Personal Askari (Guard) – Driver Guide:

-He is also the one who makes ways when there seems none, he is the one who makes things right at lodges, makes sure you that you have the right kind of food if you are a vegan or vegetarian and teaches you to eat Mangoes, Jackfruit African style.
+He is also the one who makes ways when there seems none.
+He is the one who makes things right at lodges, makes sure you that you have the right kind of food if you are a vegan or vegetarian and teaches you to eat Mangoes, Jackfruit African style.

-Safaris are the safest place to be in Africa and so it is in Uganda and Rwanda.
-Even if there was a major riot in Kigali or Kampala, the towns were ablaze, there would be no safer place to be for you than on a Safari
+Safaris are the safest place to be in Africa, and so it is in Uganda and Rwanda.
+Even if there was a major riot in Kigali or Kampala, the towns were ablaze.
+There would be no safer place to be for you than on a Safari

-Tourism is important to both Uganda and Rwanda and one of the top income earners in both countries.
+Tourism is vital to both Uganda and Rwanda and one of the top income earners in both countries.
 There is a strong commitment by both countries to protect tourists no matter gay or straight.